giljr/py4engineer/README.md

 Where I Embrace Playful Experimentation, offering you an scaffolding opportunities to Code, Hack, and Tinker with Arduino, Rpi, PIC, and Lego too, and eventually you may _toss me some feedback_ :blush:

+In 2021: [Google Colab](https://colab.research.google.com/) is awesome, try it yourself!

 ### Projects Jupyter Notebook list (from 2020 until today):

 [#EX_00](EX_00/) #PySeries - [**Python — Jupiter Notebook Quick Start with VSCode**](https://medium.com/jungletronics/python-jupiter-notebook-quick-start-with-vscode-916c43c10d9a) — How to Set your Win10 Environment to use Jupiter Notebook